 ISOs can come in many different shapes and sizes.
 The following provides you with a look at the most common sizes and operational setup:

-1) The 1-4 person office: One or two person shops start small and many like to stay that way with just a few more people total.
-This type of operation is common for newbies or even veterans, and allows for little overhead and great flexibility.
+1) The 1-4 person office: One or two-person shops start small and many like to stay that way with just a few more people total.
+This type of operation is common for newbies or even veterans and allows for little overhead and great flexibility.
 You can work from home, a shared workspace, or get a small office, but all you need is a phone and a computer to start.
 All ISOs will start their business by reaching out to various direct funders to sign agreements in order to submit their deals for funding.
-The next thing is getting customers, so sourcing leads from a variety of channels becomes huge priority and possible expense.
+The next thing is getting customers, so sourcing leads from a variety of channels becomes a huge priority and possible expense.

-2) Medium size office: Typically between 5-15 people that on the smaller end each broker will work on their deals from initial contact to the closing and renewals, to on the larger end the office may have separate functions for reps who open the file and others who close it and do renewals.
-Also might have an admin who handles file submissions, offers, and handling of documents needed to close.
+2) Medium size office: Typically between 5-15 people on the smaller end each broker will work on their deals from initial contact to the closing and renewals, to on the larger end the office may have separate functions for reps who open the file and others who close it and do renewals.
+Also might have an admin who handles file submissions, offers, and the handling of documents needed to close.

 An example of a larger operation organizational format would be: